isomerpages/moh-bioethics/publications/press-releases/_posts/2023-03-27-post-Ethical, Legal and Social Issues Arising from Big Data and Artificial Intelligence.md

 **b.
 Data Ownership, Custodianship, and Stewardship**

-With increasing use of big data and AI in biomedical research, data owners need to ensure that the data is secured and appropriately accessed whereas data custodians ensure that mechanisms are in place to ensure the responsible and ethical use of data to protect the privacy of individual data, and data security.
-Data stewardship complements data custodianship by ensuring the safe management of the data resource as a whole and training and educating stakeholders about the importance of responsible data management.
+2\.
+Data ownership may be referred to as legal rights or the exclusive personal or proprietary rights conferred by law, to have complete control and autonomy over data elements.
+While data owners have responsibilities to ensure data security and accessibility, data custodianship is an assignment of responsibility by the data owner to the custodian to manage the use and access to the data through safe keeping of data (i.e., safe custody and storage).
+Data stewardship complements data custodianship and is concerned with the safe management of the data resource as a whole and involves the coordination with multiple parties.
+It may also include the development and implementation of policies for managing and sharing data with responsible third parties for use in the interests of biomedical research, as well as the training and educating of stakeholders about the importance of responsible data management.

 **Ethical Considerations:**

 i.
+How much control/rights/power do individuals have after contributing their data for biomedical research?

+ii.
+What are the responsibilities of a data custodian?

+iii.
 Should a person who had provided biological materials or data but did not participate in the subsequent processing or analysis have intellectual property rights in the data?

-ii.
+iv.
 How should large volumes of biomedical data shared across countries in international research collaborations be managed?

  **c.
 Data Privacy, Accessibility and Security**

+3\.
 Data privacy, accessibility and security would be necessary to ensure that individuals’ personal data rights and interests are protected through robust technical security systems while facilitating access to the protected data by legitimate third parties.

 **Ethical Considerations:**